 A restriction to the supply of fuel to the engine such as a clogged inlet strainer, inline filter, or pinched fuel supply line will reduce the flow of fuel.
 However, idle and peak pressure will remain normal or drop only 1 or 2 psi below manufacturer's specification.
-If the peak flow at idle is less than the calculated maximum fuel volume requirement, and the capability pressure is low then the engine will be starved of fuel in a heavy-load condition such as wide-open throttle.
+If the peak flow at idle is less than the calculated maximum fuel volume requirement, and the peak demand

 Inspect the fuel supply line for damage.
 Connect FST between fuel tank and inline filter, and retest.
-If the peak flow and capability pressure are normal, replace inline filter.
-If still low, replace inlet screen/sock.
+If the peak flow and peak demand pressure are normal, replace inline filter.
+If still low, replace inlet strainer/sock.